 All posts on My Life, I Guess have been proofread with Grammarly before I hit that publish button.
 Because let's be honest, it's hard to spot your own typos!
 I use the free version of this app to scan my text for grammatical and spelling mistakes.
 The paid premium version also includes vocabulary enhancement suggestions and plagiarism checks.

 Becoming a Virtual Assistant is all the rage right now.
 I am currently taking the $10K VA course by Kayla Sloan to learn how to become a successful one.
-Can you imagine making $10K a month working from home?
+Can you imagine how great it'd be making $10K a month working from home?